 Until puppies are fully protected by vaccination they should:

 - not be allowed to mix with dogs of unknown vaccination status.

 - not be taken to parks or walked in other areas which other dogs have fouled

 - be taken out and about often in ‘non-doggy’ areas, carrying them if necessary to allow them to experience new sights and sounds without the risk of contact with disease.

 Worms and children

 Young puppies are likely to have more intestinal roundworms than adults unless they have been adequately treated with medication.
-Human can become infected with the larval form of the worm.
+Humans can become infected with the larval form of the worm.
 The larva develops in the egg about 10 days or more after the faeces have been passed.
 Ask your veterinary surgeon for an effective worming medication (e.g. Panacur) and pick up and dispose of faeces regularly.

-For hygiene reasons, try not to allow the puppies to lick the children’s faces, particularly their mouths, encourage children to wash their hands after playing with the puppies.
+For hygiene reasons, try not to allow the puppies to lick the children’s faces, particularly their mouths, and encourage children to wash their hands after playing with the puppies.